 Total Stock Valuation = $5,900,000 or 59% of Net Worth.

 The Big Picture

-    I promised above to touch on the other side of the goal and that is a monthly income of $50,000.
-In the business valuation section above I already stated that I plan this to be contributing $25,000/month in income.
-The remaining income will come from rental income, dividends, interest, and any freelance work I might do.
+I promised to also touch on the other side of the goal which is a monthly income of $50,000.
+In the business valuation section above I stated that I plan for GYFG to be eventually contributing $25,000/month in income.
+The remaining income will come from rental income, dividends, interest, day job (assuming I still have one by then), and any freelance work I might do.

 The only other thing I would point out is that I am not planning for this to happen overnight.
-I have given myself an aggressive timeline of 20 years, but also plenty of runway that it seems achievable and maybe even beatable.
+I have given myself an aggressive timeline of 20 years, but also plenty of runway so that it seems achievable and maybe even beatable.
 This is something only time will tell.
 Many people reading this may ask why I want to accumulate so much.
 The simple answer is because it’s a game and a challenge.
-Since it’s my game, I get to set the rules of winning, and $10 million is a number that I believe represents winning and will afford me a lifestyle to do as I please.
-Personal finance is….well, personal.
-I don’t expect you to have the same goals, and your reasons may very well be different than mine.
+Since it’s my game, I get to set the rules of winning, and $10 million is a number that I believe represents enough winning to afford me a lifestyle to do as I please.
+Personal finance is….well…personal.
+I don’t expect you to have my same goals, and your motivations may very well be different than mine.